-David Kisel, Liz Castillo, Dr. Jude Thomas Manzo, and the rest of the leadership team, attended the 2019 SACSCOC annual meeting in Houston, TX.
+The 2020 SACSCOC summer institute on Quality Enhancement was canceled this year.
+David Kisel, Liz Castillo, Dr. Jude Thomas Manzo, and the rest of the leadership team, attended the 2020 SACSCOC annual meeting Virtually.
 It was an opportunity to come together with other SACSCOC institutions and discuss ideas including methods for a successful QEP.
-The meeting occurred in December 2019.
+The meeting occurred in December 2020.